 Nutella Fun Facts We Missed

-Please feel free to let us know if we may have missed some nutella fun facts in the comment section below.
+Let us know if we may have missed any Nutella fun facts in the comment section below.
 We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Nutella.

 Find all of the National Food Holidays to spice up your food truck menu specials throughout the year.